makerdao/community/governance/polls/SparkLend Gnosis - Onboard USDC to SparkLend - April 8, 2024.md

 ## Review

-This poll allows the MakerDAO governance community to signal their support or opposition to adding USDC ( USD//C on xDai) to Spark Protocol on Gnosis with the parameters below:
+This poll allows the MakerDAO governance community to signal their support or opposition to adding USDC (Circle USDC) to Spark Protocol on Gnosis with the parameters below:

 ### Spark Parameters